 OpenAthens Keystone will make the configuration of SAML and the OpenAthens federation easy, but you will still need to become part of any other access management federation where you want to interact with your customers - e.g. universities and colleges who are only in their own national federations.

-Since all the other federations are national research and education network (NREN) based, your best first step is to join one that is part of eduGAIN as this can potentially take care of all of the other the ones you need.
+Since all the other federations are national research and education network (NREN) based, a good first step is to join one that is part of eduGAIN as this can help with many of the technical aspects.

 eduGAIN is a collaboration between many of the national research and education federations to share metadata which means that you only have to join one of their member federations to appear in the others.
-Member federations can pick and choose, so it's not guaranteed you'd appear in all of them, but such choices are usually around excluding things that are country specific - e.g. the UK's student voter registration service doesn't need to appear in the Japanese federation.
+Member federations can pick and choose, and some are more inclusive than others so it's not guaranteed you'd appear in all of them.
+The member agreements of each federation are far from universal though, so whilst the technical aspect of joining a federation is easier, you will often still need to become a member of the federation(s) your customers are in - e.g. for all parties to be bound by the same trust framework.

 These pages from eduGAIN will tell you more:

 They recommend joining the federation in your home country as that will make communication during the joining process much easier.